 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor and Statistics (BLS), employment for all gaming service workers was expected to increase by 1% from 2014-2024, representing little or no change (www.bls.gov).
-Employment for gaming managers is expected to decline by 1%.
+According to the U.S. Bureau of Labor and Statistics (BLS), employment for all gaming service workers was expected to increase by 5% from 2018-2028, which is about as fast as the national average (www.bls.gov).
+Employment for gaming managers is expected to grow by 7%.
 Growth in the industry is expected due to increasing popularity of gambling establishments, but it will likely be balanced by the fact that some new casinos will fail because of competition, and because younger people are less likely to spend their money on gaming than in the past.
-As of May 2015, the BLS reported that the median annual salary of gaming managers was $68,380.
+As of May 2018, the BLS reported that the median annual salary of gaming managers was $74,700.

 Continuing Education and Certification Information